Peteca: History

-The word peteca is derived from a Tupian word meaning hit.
+The word peteca is derived from the Tupian word petek meaning hit (with the open palm).
 Over time, the word found its way into the Portuguese language.

 Originally, peteca was played at times of celebration with dances and songs.
 Gradually, this play became more of a sporting activity.
 The game has been passed down through several generations by the Brazilian ancestors and has developed considerably along the way.

-Early petecas were very primitive home-made affairs consisting of stones wrapped in leaves tied inside an ear of corn.
+Early petecas were home-made affairs consisting of stones wrapped in leaves tied inside an ear of corn.
 A more sophisticated version was described in a Brazilian-English dictionary as "a leather pad with feathers stuck into it."

 Pictures of the first petecas are few and far between, but on 30 May 1979, Brazil issued a set of four postage stamps depicting children's toys, to commemorate the International Year of the Child.

 When Brazil was present at the 1920 Summer Olympics in Antwerp, Belgium the Brazilian athletes took with them some shuttlecocks for amusement on the ship and during the intervals between games.
 The game of peteca fascinated athletes from many other countries who wanted learn the rules of the game.
 The problem was that there were no rules - it was just for pleasure.

 Peteca left the streets, the grass and the sand to become a field sport in Belo Horizonte in the 1940s.

 It was in Belo Horizonte, the capital city of Minas Gerais state, that the toy shape was transformed to its current format, proper for competitive games.
 The typical peteca has four white chicken feathers attached to a base and connected to a bottom made with several thin layers of rubber.
 It was also in Belo Horizonte that the rules of the game were first written, as well as the first courts were built and the practice gained competitive sense with internal championships that were held in various social clubs of the city.

 In 1973 the Peteca Federation of Minas Gerais (FEMP) was founded, confirming the pioneering spirit of a sport born and developed among the Brazilian people.
 From Belo Horizonte, the practice has spread to other Brazilian states, and from there to other countries, like France, that adopted the game as it is played in Brazil.

 Peteca is now one of Brazil's fastest growing sports closely behind football and volleyball.
 Another version of the game, called Indiaca, and closely based on peteca has developed in Germany, first appearing in 1936.